wp-plugins/media-library-assistant/readme.txt

 <h4>Gallery Display Content</h4>

-Four `[mla_gallery]` parameters provide an easy way to control the contents of gallery items without requiring the use of custom Markup templates.
+Five `[mla_gallery]` parameters provide an easy way to control the contents of gallery items without requiring the use of custom Markup templates.

+* `mla_link_href`: replaces the HTML "href" attribute in the hyperlink for each gallery item; see below.

 * `mla_link_text`: replaces the thumbnail image or attachment title text displayed for each gallery item.